dmitriitokarev/test/README.md

 Test cases for T

+Include:

-Include test #1 with answer how open and save 001-100.csv file
+test #1 with answer how open and save 001-100.csv file

 test #2 with seeking trails and patterns in dataset